Find Schools

 Can I Afford University of Oregon?

-The overall average net price of UO is $46,365.
-The affordability of the school largely depends on your financial need since net price varies by income group.
+The average net price after aid at UO is $21,782.
+Cost varies significantly based on your financial situation since net price varies by income group.

 Student Loan Debt